axhxrx/pr-maker/README.md

 ## happenings

+- 👹 2025-04-24: v0.0.3 — fix bug where branch name was not cleaned up sufficiently to be valid, in some cases, causing PR creation to fail

 - 🎅 2025-04-23: v0.0.2 — fix bug where git submodules were not shallow-cloned when the target repo is shallow-cloned

 - 🤖 2025-04-19: repo initialized by Bottie McBotface bot@axhxrx.com